Avoid HOS violations by following six rules. Before we jump into those rules, let’s look at a few facts:

 5. The 30-minute break

 No driving is allowed after any 8-hour on-duty period until a driver has taken the mandatory 30-minute off-duty break.
-The FMCSA doesn’t enforce the 30-minute off-duty break for everyone.
+Drivers can satisfy this break requirement with any period of non-driving status (ie: on-duty, off-duty, sleeper berth).
+FMCSA doesn’t enforce the 30-minute off-duty break for everyone.
 The rule doesn’t apply to drivers who qualify for the short-haul operations exceptions and a few others.

 Further reading: The Complete Guide to Canada Hours of Service Rules